Formalizing Learning from Language Feedback with Provable Guarantees: Related Work

-Another line of research has leveraged natural language as an auxiliary signal to improve learning in sequential decision-making.
-Early studies showed that agents can benefit from textual guidance, such as game manuals, to inform policies or features~\citep{branavan2012learning}.
-Subsequent approaches explored grounded language to shape behavior~\citep{gauthier2016paradigm}, guide exploration~\citep{harrison2017guiding}, or learn from feedback~\citep{andreas2017learning}.
-More recently, LDD~\citep{zhong2024policy} pre-trains agents on language-annotated demonstrations to learn environment dynamics, then fine-tunes with RL to improve sample efficiency and generalization.
-While these approaches show empirical success, they lack a formal framework and theoretical guarantees.
+A separate line of work uses natural language as an auxiliary signal to improve learning.
+Early studies showed benefits from textual guidance such as manuals~\citep{branavan2012learning}.
+Subsequent approaches leveraged grounded language to shape behavior~\citep{gauthier2016paradigm}, guide exploration~\citep{harrison2017guiding}, or learn from feedback~\citep{andreas2017learning}.
+More recently, LDD~\citep{zhong2024policy} pre-trains agents on language-annotated demonstrations to learn dynamics, then fine-tunes with RL to improve sample efficiency and generalization.
+While empirically effective, these approaches do not provide a unifying framework or theoretical guarantees, which is the focus of our work.

+More broadly, beyond scalar rewards, rich feedback models have been studied in bandits with side observations \citep{wang2003side,kocak2014efficient}, partial monitoring \citep{bartok2014partial}, and preference-based feedback \citep{furnkranz2012preference}.
+These settings commonly treat feedback as informative only insofar as it encodes the underlying reward, and emphasize accurate reward decoding.
+For example, IGL~\citep{xie2021igl} posits a decoder capable of extracting reward estimates from a rich feedback vector, and treats remaining components as distractions.
+In contrast, we highlight that language feedback can encode learning signals beyond reward, and identify regimes where LLF is strictly \emph{easier} than reward-based learning.

-Beyond scalar rewards, many learning settings offer richer forms of feedback.
-Prior work has explored bandits with side observations \citep{wang2003side,kocak2014efficient}, partial monitoring \citep{bartok2014partial}, and preference-based feedback \citep{furnkranz2012preference}.
-To characterize sample complexity in reward-aware RL, \citet{russo2013eluder} introduces the eluder dimension.
-Our work extends this notion beyond reward learning (see \cref{fig:llf-vennd}), opening a new avenue to understanding agent learning in the era of generative AI.
+Finally, to characterize sample complexity in reward-aware RL, \citet{russo2013eluder} introduce the eluder dimension.
+We extend this notion beyond reward learning (see \cref{fig:llf-vennd}), opening a new avenue to understanding agent learning in the era of generative AI.